Anneardysa/ArdysaModsTools/README.md

 ### 2. Check Mod Status
 - After detecting the Dota 2 folder, the tool checks if mods are installed:
-  - A **green dot** with "Working" means mods are installed and up-to-date.
+  - A 🟢**Green Dot** with "Working" means mods are installed and up-to-date.
-  - A **yellow dot** with "Not Installed" means mods need to be installed or updated.
+  - A 🟡**Yellow Dot** with "Not Installed" means mods need to be installed or updated.

 ### 3. Install Mods
 - Click the "Install Mods" button to apply mods to your Dota 2 game.